One of the important life lessons to come from these past two years with COVID is that families need to be financially prepared for any life changes.

 When paying you bills online, have your children sit by you so they can start to see the costs of running the home.
 They might start to understand why you are constantly reminding them to turn off the lights when there’s no one in a room!

 You can also include your children in deciding on how to save for a major purchase, like a vacation.
 Show them what you expect the costs to be, including travel, accommodations, entertainment venue ticket costs, food, and fun gifts.
-Once your family comes up with a total that needs to be saved for the trip, you can discuss where, as a family, to cut back on expenses to have an incredible vacation.
+Once your family comes up with a total to save for the trip, you can discuss where, as a family, to reduce expenses to have an incredible vacation.
 It’s an opportunity to show your children that even fun things come with a cost and you need to save for them.

 Your children needs to learn that money is not a freely given gift; you earn money through work.
 The simplest way to teach this concept is through household chores.
 You can either pay for each completed task or pay your children’s allowance once they have finished their assigned chores.